Introduction-to-Programming-OSOWSKI/JavaAssignmentTemplate/README.md

 This assignment will automatically be tested and graded upon completion.
 If your src folder has a red X on it, it means that your code does not work.

 Once you submit your work, you can see if your code passed or failed by going to the "Issues" page of your github repository for this assignment.
-It make take a few minutes for the test to finish running.
+It may take a few minutes for the test to finish running.
 A red X means that it failed.
 A green check means that your assignment successfully passed and you are finished.

 To submit your work, run these commands in the terminal:
 >git add .